 Because of this, there are certain steps you should take if you are involved in an accident with a big rig.
 Taking these steps at the scene of the accident can influence you’re the effectiveness of any legal claim you may later bring to recover for your injuries or damage.

 Here are 3 critical steps you should take (assuming you are in a condition to do so) after an accident with a commercial vehicle.

 - Stay Put and Call 911.

-The very first thing you should do is to call 911.
-As noted above, accidents involving 18-wheelers, tractor-trailers and other big rigs often result in sever injuries or death.
+The very first thing you should do is call 911.
+As noted above, accidents involving 18-wheelers, tractor-trailers and other big rigs often result in severe injuries or death.
 So the first thing you need to do is to get help.

 In most circumstances, this will also alert the police to the situation, but if that is not the case, call the police as well.

 You need to remain at the scene (assuming you are not taken in an ambulance to the hospital) until the police tell you you can leave.
 In many states, including Louisiana, it is a crime to leave the scene of an accident.

 Don’t forget to get a copy of the police report.

 - Take Names and Photographs.

 It goes without saying that after calling 911 and the police, your first priority is to get anyone—including yourself—any needed medical attention.
 (More on that below.)
 However, if you are not seriously injured, there are some things that you can do to strengthen the claim for injuries and damage that you are very likely going to bring after the accident.